Aggressive. Effective. Westchester Criminal Lawyer./

 Our firm has represented hundreds of clients in criminal cases, including those charged with driving while intoxicated (DWI) – read how we got this client’s Felony DWI dismissed.
 We will work to get your charges reduced or dismissed.

 Call us today for a free consultation at (917) 554-8231.
 Remember, the consultation is free of charge, so you have nothing to lose by getting some help learning about your legal options.

-The Law Office of Michael D. Litman, PLLC is focused on the needs of our clients and is dedicated to fighting to defend their rights.
+The criminal defense lawyer at the Law Office of Michael D. Litman, PLLC is focused on the needs of our clients and is dedicated to fighting to defend their rights.
 We realize how scary being charged with a crime can be.
 Especially if this is the first time you’ve been charged, you may not even realize that you can defend yourself.
 It’s our job to protect your rights and give you the tools you need to get the best possible outcome.

 Even if we can’t get the charges against you dropped or dismissed, we can often get them reduced to a lesser charge.
 Depending on the seriousness of the charges against you, a reduction in their severity could mean saving years of your life.
-Get an attorney who knows how to help you.
+Get a Westchester criminal attorney who knows how to help you.